zeemanmemon/nid-ml/README.md

 # Network Intrusion Detection with Machine Learning

-A machine learning system that classifies network traffic into attack families and maps detections to MITRE ATT&CK techniques.
-Built on the NSL-KDD dataset and deployed as a REST API.
+A Random Forest classifier that detects network intrusions on NSL-KDD and maps predictions to MITRE ATT&CK techniques, served via FastAPI.

 ---